And the Sky Full of Stars: Plot

 Two men meet aboard Babylon 5, and prepare a device.
 They gain the help of Benson, a security officer, who provides them with a power cell in exchange for paying off illegal gambling debts he owes.
-That night the two men abduct Commander Sinclair, use the device on him.
-Sinclair finds that he is trapped within a virtual reality illusionary environment, in which, one of his captors demands to know what happened to him at the Battle of the Line, the final battle in the Earth-Minbari war ten years earlier.
+That night the two men abduct Commander Sinclair and use the device on him.
+Sinclair finds that he is trapped within a virtual reality illusionary environment, in which one of his captors demands to know what happened to him at the Battle of the Line, the final battle in the Earth-Minbari war ten years earlier.
 Sinclair was leader of a squadron of fighters which was ambushed by Minbari vessels.
 While the rest of his squadron was wiped out, Sinclair managed to survive, though having lost a day's worth of memories.
 His captors want to know what he saw, in order to discover why the Minbari suddenly surrendered after Sinclair's disappearance.

-Meanwhile, Security Chief Michael Garibaldi discovers that Sinclair is missing, and orders security teams to search the station.
+Meanwhile, security chief Michael Garibaldi discovers that Sinclair is missing, and orders security teams to search the station.
 When he learns Benson is on one team, and that his gambling debts have been paid off, Garibaldi suspects Benson knows about Sinclair's disappearance.
 Benson returns to Sinclair's captors and begs for help, but they kill him and throw his body out through an airlock.
-The body which is later found by the station staff, who are then able to narrow down the likely area where Benson was killed.
+The body is later found by the station staff, allowing them to narrow down the likely area where Sinclair is kept.